ebrahimkhodadadi/SignalTrader/README.md

 }
 ```

+⚠️ **Performance Warning**: Telegram notifications can significantly slow down the application.
+If you experience performance issues, leave the `Notification` section empty (`"token": ""` and `"chatId": ""`).
+The app will continue working normally without sending notifications.

 ### 3. Run the Application
 - Place all files (`.exe`, `settings.json`, `keywords.json`, `regex_patterns.json`) in the same folder
 - Double-click the `.exe` file to start